 Oat Straw Extract

-Oatstraw is a natural nootropic that is said to help relieve anxiety and improve productivity while also keeping you relaxed.
+Oatstraw is another of the natural nootropics that is said to help relieve anxiety and improve productivity while also keeping you relaxed.
 Experts also cite how it can increase nitric oxide content, which can promote better blood flow.

 Also known as Chinese Club Moss, Huperzine is a kind of nootropic that is literally added in micrograms due to its potency.
 It’s been shown to enhance brain chemicals, brain cell regeneration, and mental energy.
 Researchers also speculate that it works by blocking enzymes that degrade acetylcholine and other important brain chemicals.